-Evaluating the status of occupational stress and identifying the related risk factors in nurses in Babol: A cross-sectional study
+Evaluating the status of occupational stress and identifying its related risk factors among nurses in Babol City, Northern Iran: A cross-sectional study

 Organization WH.
 Social determinants of mental health: World Health Organization; 2014.